[Translate to English:] TC Gebäude

 With the Business Case Challenge 2026, OMV, one of Austria’s largest industrial companies and a global Energy and Chemicals Group, invites students to help shape the transition toward a more sustainable future.

 The energy and chemicals industry is undergoing fundamental transformation.
 While fossil resources still play a role in producing essential products, long-term competitiveness requires new approaches, such as circular feedstocks, renewable fuels, and carbon management solutions.
-OMV’s Strategy 2030 emphasizes sustainability and innovation across its business segments, from fuels and feedstock to chemicals and energy solutions.
+OMV’s Strategy 2030 emphasizes sustainability and innovation across its business segments, from energy to fuels to chemicals solutions.

 This year’s challenge is built around a single idea: “This is not waste – It is the start of something new.”
 Your task is to develop a business case that turns sustainability challenges into scalable, economically viable opportunities.